jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 it gets annoying pretty quickly when the script is really just driving external commands.

 Let's try using [Nushell].
-I will let you peruse their website on your own but the key take aways are that Nushell is a modern alternative that tries to avoid many of the pitfalls of Bash (and other shells) and to provide a sane scripting environment.
+I will let you peruse their website on your own but the key takeaways are that Nushell is a modern alternative that tries to avoid many of the pitfalls of Bash (and other shells) and to provide a sane scripting environment.

 [Nushell]: https://www.nushell.sh